hanzala211/dev-env-cli/README.md

 - Start commands as detached processes and store their PIDs in stats.json
 - Stop running projects by name
 - List projects and show RUNNING/STOPPED state
+- Lightweight dashboard (web UI) with start/stop controls (embedded via go:embed)

 ### Requirements

 - Go 1.20+
 - Windows is the primary target (detached process flags in `start` use Windows APIs).
 Other platforms may require adjustments.
+- Node.js 18+ (only if you want to build the dashboard web UI)

 ### Install